 Do you want to know seven secrets for a successful photo shoot?
-These practical photography tips are essential for those amazing portrait photography sessions, and I’ve put them all together here for you.
+These practical photography tips are essential for those amazing portrait photography sessions.
+I’ve put them all together here for you.

 Obtaining a signed model release prior to starting the portrait photo shoot is always a good idea.
-Don’t leave for after or you may never get one.
+Don’t risk leaving it until the end and forgetting about it.

 We all love photos taken in great locations.
 So many popular Instagram accounts are proof of this.

 Plan your portrait photo shoot to embrace the locations you will be taking your model.
 Including the surroundings can make your portraits more interesting.
 Look for the best angles and lighting to compose with.

 Keep in mind that your main aim is photographing your model and making them look good.
 If you are faced with a challenging location and struggle to find an angle, get creative.
 Blurring the background is probably the easiest and one of the most effective methods.
 Too much clutter can distract from your model.

 In this photo, I wanted it to be obvious my model was in the city but keep the focus clearly on her.
 I chose my aperture setting so she is separate from the background yet you can still see she is in the city.